 By Bill Leonard

-Campbell turned the gospel of Jesus on its head, at least where standardized, predictable concepts and actions, leftwing and right, were concerned.
+Will Campbell turns the gospel of Jesus on its head, at least where standardized, predictable concepts and actions, left-wing and right, are concerned.

-Just when you thought he had confirmed all your sacred cows and reinforced your sociopolitical “enemies lists,” he jumped ahead, taking the ax to the roots of your own ideological forest.
+Preacher, writer, lecturer, farmer, raconteur and soulful iconoclast, Will Campbell is an equal-opportunity prophet.
+Just when you think he has confirmed all your sacred cows and reinforced your sociopolitical “enemies lists,” he jumps ahead, taking the ax to the roots of your own ideological forest.

-In Dragonfly, Will recalled that he preached his first sermon from a pulpit Bible donated to his Mississippi Baptist church by the KKK, and recounted a1960s exchange with a Klansman who asserted that the organization “stands for peace, harmony and freedom.”
+In Dragonfly Will recalls that he preached his first sermon from a pulpit Bible donated to his Mississippi Baptist church by the KKK and recounts a 1960s exchange with a Klansman who asserted that his organization “stands for peace, harmony and freedom.”

 Will asked: “What means are you willing to use to accomplish those glorious ends?”